oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-insight-in-data.md

 ```

-Paste the sql statements in SQL worksheet and run the scripts
+Paste the sql statements in SQL worksheet and run the scripts.

 Now you are ready to go through rest of the labs in this workshop.